danriedl/engular/adev/src/content/guide/components/lifecycle.md

 ### ngOnInit

-The `ngOnInit` method runs after Angular has initialized all the components inputs with their initial values.
+The `ngOnInit` method runs after Engular has initialized all the components inputs with their initial values.
 A component's `ngOnInit` runs exactly once.

 This step happens _before_ the component's own template is initialized.
 This means that you can